sasasim/redux-boilerplate/README.md

 1. Should we rather prefer React classes over stateless-functions?
 At the moment, there's no performance benefit when using stateless functions and in fact, statelss function does not even implement pure rendering, therefore the only option to use `shouldComponentUpdate` is to wrap the stateless function into stateful component

 2. Is the flat directory structure good fit for large projects?
 Does it scale well?
 Should we somehow namespace it at some point?

-3. Do we want to use `index.js` filenames?